0xSpaceShard/starknet-devnet/README.md

 ### Install an executable binary

-Installing and running as a binary is achievable via `cargo install`.
-The project can be installed from crates.io and github.com.
+Installing and running as a binary is achievable with `cargo install` via crates.io or github.com.

 If in the past you installed [Pythonic Devnet](https://github.com/0xSpaceShard/starknet-devnet), be sure to have removed it to avoid name collision of the old and the new executable - if by no other means, then by `rm $(which starknet-devnet)`.